setaman/vue-ellipse-progress/README.md

 - #### `default`

-Use this scope if you want to customize the presentation of the circle legend ad make a use of the counter, so the value still animated.
-This works similar to the [`legendValueFormatter`](#legendValueFormatter).
+Use this slot, if you want to customize the presentation of the circle legend ad make a use of the animated counter, so your formatting still animated.
+This works similar to the [`legendFormatter`](#legendFormatter) and is just an alternative way to provide custom format.
 You can access animated counter properties through the scoped slot props and adjust the presentation of the legend to your needs.

 ```vue
 <vue-ellipse-progress :progress="50">